stripe2933/vk-gltf-viewer/README.md

   - Descriptor sets are only updated at the model loading time.
   - Textures are accessed with runtime-descriptor indexing using [`VK_EXT_descriptor_indexing`](https://docs.vulkan.org/samples/latest/samples/extensions/descriptor_indexing/README.html) extension.
   - Use Vertex Pulling with [`VK_KHR_buffer_device_address`](https://docs.vulkan.org/samples/latest/samples/extensions/buffer_device_address/README.html).
 Only index buffers are bound to the command buffer.
-- Fully GPU driven rendering: uses both instancing and multi draw indirect with optimally sorted rendering order. **Regardless of the material count and scene's complexity, all scene nodes can be rendered with up to 24 draw calls** in the worst case.
+- Fully GPU driven rendering: uses both instancing and multi draw indirect with optimally sorted rendering order. **Regardless of the material count and scene's complexity, all scene nodes can be rendered with up to 24 draw calls** in the worst case[^2].
   - Has 6 pipelines for 3 material types (`OPAQUE`, `MASK`, `BLEND`) and 2 primitive types (Indexed, Non-Indexed) combinations.
   - Indexed primitive index type can be either `UNSIGNED_BYTE` (if GPU supports [`VK_EXT_index_type_uint8`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_index_type_uint8.html)), `UNSIGNED_SHORT` or `UNSIGNED_INT`, and each type requires a single draw call.
   - Each material can be either double-sided or not, and cull mode have to be set based on this.